-The biomarker NLR may not be suitable for prognosis prediction in elderly patients with small cell lung cancer, according to this real-world study.
+The biomarker NLR may not be suitable for prognosis prediction in older patients with small cell lung cancer, according to findings from this real-world study.

-The biomarker NLR may not be suitable for prognosis prediction in elderly patients with small cell lung cancer, according to this real-world study.
+The biomarker NLR may not be suitable for prognosis prediction in older patients with small cell lung cancer, according to findings from this real-world study.

-Adding serplulimab (Hetronify) to chemotherapy demonstrably improved survival while reducing toxicity in elderly extensive-stage small cell lung cancer (ES-SCLC) patient populations, according to results from a real-world study published in the Journal of Thoracic Disease.
+Adding serplulimab (Hetronify) to chemotherapy demonstrably improved survival while reducing toxicity in older patient populations with extensive-stage small cell lung cancer (ES-SCLC), according to results from a real-world study published in the Journal of Thoracic Disease.

 With a median follow-up of 9.2 months, the median progression-free survival (PFS) was 7.0 months (95% CI, 6.1-12.5), with 6-, 12-, and 18-month PFS rates of 69.4% (95% CI, 56.3%-85.6%), 30.9% (95% CI, 18.3%-52.3%), and 20.6% (95% CI, 9.5%-44.6%), respectively.